 - Genting Highlands, located near KL will have a lot of people- room occupancy would be almost full, everything will be more expensive, you will need to wait for cable cars and buses- so my advise is avoid visiting Genting that time.

 - Smaller and sleepy towns would be alive- you will see houses with decorative lights, and sounds of fireworks all over the place and can hear children playing happily away while the adults chat and watch cable TV (Astro Wah Lei Toi would be on like 24 hours a day).
 Penang and Ipoh will literally have traffic jam all over (because many people came from Penang and Ipoh to work in KL)

-- From Saturday evening, 20 Feb 09 the jam may be starting at some major entry points to KL like Sungai Besi toll.
+- On the weekend after the festival, the jam may be starting at some major entry points to KL like Sungai Besi toll.

-And do avoid planning to travel from other towns back to Kuala Lumpur from 19 Feb (Friday) to 22 Feb (Monday) because you will be moving with a lots and lots of people who are going back to work after the CNY.
+And do avoid planning to travel from other towns back to Kuala Lumpur about a week or two from Chinese New Year because you will be moving with a lots and lots of people who are rushing back to town to work after the CNY.

 But it will always be great to visit Malaysia during a major festival season where the festive mood is very much alive.
-A good place to go starting from January to 28 February 2010 (Cap Goh Mei or last day of Chinese New Year) will be to head on to Petaling Street in KL.The place is fully alive and lots of CNY stuff are sold there- cute cards, decorations, dolls, souvenirs- unusual stuff that you can take home with you.
+A good place to visit during Cap Goh Mei or last day of Chinese New Year will be to head on to Petaling Street in KL.The place is fully alive and lots of CNY stuff are sold there- cute cards, decorations, dolls, souvenirs- unusual stuff that you can take home with you.
 You can get to Petaling street via the Pasar Seni or Masjek Jamek Putra LRT stops.
 STAR and monorail also have stops within walking distance to Petaling Street.